Not-Rowan/reinforcement-pong/README.md

 ## Game:
 The game can be run through Python or through C. The Python version only supports a hard-coded opponent with a single bot player.
 The C version supports the same as the Python version but adds the ability for dueling agents (both players are agents)
+Note: For the C game, you may have to install SDL2 and initialize it

 ## Main Program:
 There are two main programs.
 They are essentially the same file except one has a different port (to allow it to work with the dueling agent setting)